Helmut Schön: Biography

-Schön holds World Cup records for both coaching the most matches (25) and the most wins (16), and was the first coach to win both a World Cup and a European Championship.
-He shares with England's Walter Winterbottom the distinction of managing the same national team at four consecutive World Cup tournaments.
+Schön formerly held the World Cup records for the most matches managed (25) and most matches won (20) until 2026, and was the first coach to win both a World Cup and a European Championship.
+He shares with England's Sir Walter Winterbottom and France's Didier Deschamps the distinction of managing the same national team at four consecutive World Cup tournaments.
 Schön gave notice that he would retire after the 1978 World Cup, to be replaced by his assistant Jupp Derwall.
 He was unable to go out on a high note as his team was knocked out of the competition by Austria, who had already been eliminated.
 During his 14-year tenure as national coach, his record was 87 victories, 30 draws and 22 defeats in 139 matches.
 For his contributions to association football as a coach, Schön became one of the inaugural recipients of the FIFA Order of Merit in 1984.

+He died on 23 February 1996, in Wiesbaden, aged 80.